pivotal/docs-tap/aoa-dashboard/about.hbs.md

 # Overview of the Aria Operations for Apps dashboard for Tanzu Application Platform (Beta)

-The Aria Operations for Applications dashboard, powered by Aria Operations for Applications (formerly Tanzu Observability), helps you monitor the health of a given cluster by showing whether the deployed Tanzu Application Platform components are behaving as expected.
+The Aria Operations for Applications (AOA) dashboard helps you monitor the health of a cluster.
+The AOA dashboard shows whether the deployed Tanzu Application Platform (commonly known as TAP) components are behaving as expected.

+Aria Operations for Applications (formerly Tanzu Observability) powers AOA dashboard.